developer-zebra/developer-zebra-site/src/emdk-for-xamarin/6-0/guide/about/index.md

 **<u>Now supports the [Zebra RS5100 Ring Scanner](https://www.zebra.com/us/en/products/mobile-computers/wearable-computers/rs5100.html)</u>**

 ### Deprecations
-**<u>Support for Unique Device Identification (UDI) barcodes is deprecated</u>**.
-GS1, HIBCC and ICCBBA barcode standards will no longer be advanced in the Barcode API.
-UDI support will be removed from the Barcode API when EMDK begins supporting devices running Android 10 Q.
+**<u>Support is deprecated for Unique Device Identification (UDI) barcodes</u>**.
+GS1, HIBCC and ICCBBA barcode standards will no longer be advanced in the Barcode API. **UDI decoding will be removed from the Barcode API** when EMDK begins targeting Android 10 Q devices.

 -----